AlphaXenon/noteboard/README.md

 Whereas the "buffer" (the one which allows you to undo previous actions), is backed by a `pickle` object.

 Notably, the storage and the buffer are compressed to `gzip` when it is not being accessed.
-This greatly reduces size of the file by more than 50%.
+This greatly reduces the sizes of the files by more than 50%.

 ## Installation